feiraita/feiraita/README.md

 - 👋 Hi, I’m @feiraita
-- 🌱 I’m currently mainly learning React
+- 🌱 I’m currently learning React

 <!---
 feiraita/feiraita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.